German state gets new governor, with far-right votes

-BERLIN (AP) — A pro-business politician was unexpectedly elected Wednesday as the governor of an eastern German state after a far-right party threw its votes behind him, a result that raises awkward questions for Germany's mainstream center-right parties.
+BERLIN (AP) — A pro-business politician was unexpectedly elected Wednesday as the governor of an eastern German state after a far-right party threw its votes behind him, a shock result that left Germany's mainstream center-right parties scrambling to contain the damage.

-Left-leaning parties assailed their rivals for allowing the far-right Alternative for Germany, which is particularly strong in the ex-communist east, to help put a center-right candidate in power in Thuringia state — the first time that has happened.
+Left-leaning parties accused their rivals of breaking a taboo by allowing the far-right Alternative for Germany, which is particularly strong in the ex-communist east, to help put a center-right candidate in power in Thuringia state — the first time that has happened.

+The national leadership of Chancellor Angela Merkel's center-right Christian Democratic Union, whose regional lawmakers also elected new governor Thomas Kemmerich, sought to head off damage to the party's credibility and suggested that new elections be held in Thuringia.

+Its general secretary, Paul Ziemiak, said Wednesday's decision “divides our whole country” and was made all the worse by the fact that CDU lawmakers made it possible for a governor to be elected “with the votes of Nazis as well.”
+National leader Annegret Kramp-Karrenbauer said the party's regional lawmakers had acted “against the recommendations, demands and requests” of leaders in Berlin.

-Thomas Kemmerich of the Free Democrats, a party that only just secured enough support to enter the state legislature in an October election, threw his hat in the ring after left-wing incumbent Bodo Ramelow failed to secure a majority during two rounds of voting by lawmakers.
+Kemmerich's Free Democrats only just secured enough support to enter the state legislature in an October election, but he threw his hat in the ring after left-wing incumbent Bodo Ramelow failed to secure a majority during two rounds of voting by lawmakers.

 Vice Chancellor Olaf Scholz, also a Social Democrat, said in a tweet that Wednesday's events raise “very serious questions” for the national leadership of Merkel's party, “to which we demand quick answers.”

-AfD's Thuringia branch has a particularly radical image and its regional leader, Bjoern Hoecke, has come under scrutiny from Germany's domestic intelligence agency.
+AfD's Thuringia branch has a particularly radical reputation and its regional leader, Bjoern Hoecke, is its best-known far-right firebrand.
+He has come under scrutiny from Germany's domestic intelligence agency.

 The party entered Germany's national parliament in 2017, strengthened by the migrant influx of the previous two years.
 Polls show its national support steady at between 11-15%.
 Mainstream parties, particularly those on the right, have long struggled to find a way to push down its support, but their national leaders have been clear that they won't work with it.